joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-08-08-buffons-prism.md

 &\ + P(\text{back face only}).
 \end{align}$$

-however, the three sub-probabilities are the same by symmetry, so
+but, by symmetry, these three sub-probabilities are the same, so

 $$ P(\text{one face only}) = 3 P(\text{top face only}).$$